Thank you for using www.bookmypoolinspection.com.au to book your next pool safety inspection.

 YES, HOWEVER the inspector who inspects your pool will be able to attend to this whilst issuing your Safety Certificate therefore there is nothing you are required to do – just book the inspection.

 - 2 years - Private Pools (Your pool or spa at home)

 - 1 year - Shared Pools (more than one family sharing the pool - e.g., Unit Complex)

 Just to let you know again, we partner with reputable pool inspectors.

-So we are Neither cheap nor expensive.
+So, we are Neither cheap nor expensive.
 We are where the pricing should be – to benefit all parties.

-The price point this booking service is mid-range pricing which is the true sweet spot and represents honest value to clients and good value and convenience for inspectors.
+The price point of this booking service is mid-range pricing which is the true sweet spot and represents honest value to clients and good value and convenience for inspectors.

-Inspectors are very happy to be linked to this this booking service as there are many strong benefits for the inspectors – that is why this system works well for pool owners and for inspectors alike.
+Inspectors are very happy to be linked to this booking service as there are many strong benefits for the inspectors – that is why this system works well for pool owners and for inspectors alike.
 Life doesn't need to be difficult.